Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 **Plugin**: [scipion-em-imod](https://github.com/scipion-em/scipion-em-imod)

-> Note: Scipion has a standard CTF model, when the CTF is estimated with any CTF method, the output is stored in the Scipion standard.
-Thus, to correct the CTF Scipion converts the standard to the corresponding package.
+> Note: Scipion has a standard CTF model, when the CTF is estimated with any CTF estimator, the output is converted and stored in the Scipion standard.
+To correct the CTF, Scipion converts the standard into the corresponding package (in this case imod).

 The CTF correction can be performed with the protocol `imod - correct CTF`.
-The input of this protocol are the tilt series to be CTF-corrected and a set of CTFs previously estimated.
+The input of this protocol are the tilt series with assigned alignment and a set of CTFs previously estimated.
 The tilt series will be the ones we assigned the alignment information.
 The used parameters for this protocol will be left as default parameters.

 ![FormImodCTFcorr](figures/imodCTFcorr.png)